R

 Size and Weight

 Though the stands of the Redbone Coonhound are rather large, the males and females differ slightly.
 Typically, the male of the breed is larger, standing at 22 to 27 inches tall, measuring from the foot to the shoulder.
 Females, on the other hand, only measure 21 to 25 inches tall at this same spot.
-Regardless of gender, the Redbone Coonhound ranges from 45-70 lbs when it has reached adulthood.
+Regardless of gender, the Redbone Coonhound ranges from 45 to 70 lbs when it has reached adulthood.

 Common Health Issues

 Anyone who adopts a Redbone Coonhound from a rescue or a breeder will be happy to learn that they are rather healthy animals.
 Due to their long legs, hip dysplasia is one of the most common issues that they’ll come up against.
 Luckily, the risk is low, though it can cost up to $6,000 to correct.
-Always check with breeders that can show a medical history of the parents of the puppy, including ratings from the Orthopedic Foundation for Animals and the Canine Eye Registry Foundation.
+Always check with breeders who can show a medical history of the parents of the puppy, including ratings from the Orthopedic Foundation for Animals and the Canine Eye Registry Foundation.

 Others can injure their legs as a result of their energetic jumping and running while hunting.
 Even coming up against a critter during these escapades can cause a lot of harm.
-Always lookout for a limp or bite after hunting, no matter how slight, and seek out veterinary care immediately.
+Always look out for a limp or bite after hunting, no matter how slight, and seek out veterinary care immediately.

 Since this dog has such an affinity for good flavors and aromas, one of the other concerns is obesity.
-Feeding a healthy and steady diet to your pup can make a big difference in preventing this problem, though a treat here and it is safe.
+Feeding a healthy and steady diet to your pup can make a big difference in preventing this problem, though a treat here and there is safe.

 Redbone coonhound female close-up.